piggyman007/node-express-boilerplate/README.md

 Or you can simply use `postman` and point the url to `http://localhost:3000`

+The apis generated from the steps above can validate data by the rule from swagger.json, try to remove some required fields in the request body to test it.
+You will get some friendly error message related to the missing fields.

 ---

 ## Running unit test and test coverage